larsiusprime/bazaarBot/README.md

 The eventual goal is to create an open-source "Economics engine" for games and simulations, much like contemporary open-source "Physics engines."

-Based on "[Emergent Economies for Role Playing Games](http://larc.unt.edu/techreports/LARC-2010-03.pdf)" by Jonathon Doran and Ian Parberry.
+Originally based on "[Emergent Economies for Role Playing Games](http://larc.unt.edu/techreports/LARC-2010-03.pdf)" by Jonathon Doran and Ian Parberry, but I've departed from that considerably since then based on feedback.

 Source: [Procedural Content Generation](http://larc.unt.edu/ian/research/content/)